-Infinity Blade for iOS review
+Infinity Blade for iOS full review

 Epic Games’ proprietary Unreal Engine has become a staple of HD console gaming.
 Now we have the chance to see what the technology can do on the iOS devices with swords ‘n’ sandals adventure Infinity Blade.